piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 species (e.g. for monatomic {cite}`NISTASD`, diatomic {cite}`Huber1979`, polyatomic {cite}`Herzberg1966` molecules).
 An example
 database `DSMCSpecies_electronic_state_full_Data.h5` can be found in e.g.
 `piclas/regressioncheck/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`, where the energy levels are stored in containers and accessed via the species name, e.g. `Part-Species1-SpeciesName=N2`.
+The database is described in Section {ref}`ssec:tools-electronic-database`.
 Each level is described by its degeneracy in the first column and by the energy in [J] in the second column.
 To include electronic excitation in the simulation, the following parameters are required